-If I could go back and do it again, I would probably do both part-time until I got the hang of it and managed a small savings ($100 - $500 would have been plenty).
+If I could go back and do it again, I would probably do both jobs part-time until I got the hang of it and managed to accumulate some savings ($100–$500 would have been plenty).

 Some things I would say to consider when deciding this path:

 - Are you invested in your current job?